decant09/bokeh/README.md

 - Select the region and choose the nearest data centre to your location.
 - Click "Review" and then click "Create instance" if details are as intended.
 - In the Instances section click on the instance name that was just created.
-- In the Details section click on the copy icon located next to the URL.
+- In the Details section click osn the copy icon located next to the URL.
 This will be used in the Heroku Config Vars.
 - Back in Heroku slect the app that you just set up.
 - In the settings tab of the app click on "Reveal Config Vars" and store the required config var keys and values as below:
     - CLOUDINARY_URL: *Cloudinary URL as obtained above*